owensjrw/sendmail/README.md

 this will create a "shared library" executable file which you can run with ./sendemail

+I have also added a makefile for a simple make command however it will create a "shared library" named sendmailwithpy

 All three files must be in the same folder.

 I have tested this only on:\